 Wildside Cottage and Gardens, Conway MA

-Through creative and thrifty planning, nutrients, materials, and energy are cycled and conserved on site.
+Through creative planning, nutrients, materials, and energy are cycled and conserved on site.
 Rather than being discarded as waste, nutrient-rich greywater and humanure feed the forest garden which in turn feeds people and helps heat the cottage.
 These low-input, life-supporting systems demonstrate regionally appropriate and proactive responses to our changing climate, economy, and energy systems.
-The forest garden – a productive, diverse, abundant human-created ecosystem that mimics the forest in structure and function – extends down the formerly forested east slope below the house.
+The forest garden – a diverse, abundant human-created ecosystem that mimics the forest in structure and function – extends down the formerly forested east slope below the house.
 Three long swales, on contour, capture surface water and allow infiltration along the slope.
 Plants above and below the swales benefit from the available water and reduce irrigation needs.
 Mulch, woody debris, brush, and ground covers further reduce evaporation and required irrigation while feeding the soil food web.